ncsa/Delta_doc/docs/source/user_guide/software.rst

 Similar to the setup for anaconda_cpu, Delta has GPU versions of anaconda3 (module load anaconda3_gpu) and installed PyTorch and TensorFlow CUDA aware python modules into these versions.
 You may use these modules when working with the GPU nodes.
 See ``conda list`` after loading the module to review what is already installed.
-As with anaconda3_cpu, submit a support request (:ref:`help`) if there are generally useful modules you would like installed for the broader community.
+As with anaconda3_cpu, :ref:`submit a support request <help>` if there are generally useful modules you would like installed for the broader community.
 A sample TensorFlow test script:

 .. code-block::